OpenFn/ConSoSci/README.md

 *Note this job creates a **custom unique identifier** (Kobo `_id` + `_submission_time` + `_xform_id_string`) to map to the DB column `DatasetUuidId`, which can be used in the OpenFn job `upsert()` operations to ensure idempotency.

 ### Real-Time Integration
-1. WCS may choose to configure a REST service in Kobo Toolbox to forward Kobo surveys to OpenFn for real-time processing (rather than having the above job sync the data on a timed basis.
+1. For some forms, WCS may prefer to configure a REST service in Kobo Toolbox to forward Kobo surveys to OpenFn for real-time processing (rather than having the above job sync the data on a timed basis).
 2. To configure the Kobo REST service for real-time integration, see the [instructions here](https://docs.google.com/document/d/14V4GgvH2eorchO6s7AOwDCIkn4JhqBb6A6SsC46GJmY/edit?usp=sharing).

  ### Historical Kobo Migrations